jqueryscript/ChatGPT-Resources/README.md

 - [bing-chat-for-all-browsers](https://github.com/anaclumos/bing-chat-for-all-browsers) - Bing ChatGPT on Chrome and Firefox.
 - [chatgpt-google-summary-extension](https://github.com/sparticleinc/chatgpt-google-summary-extension) - A browser extension to display ChatGPT Summary search results alongside Google results.
 - [chatgpt-review-rebuttal-extension](https://github.com/LinXueyuanStdio/chatgpt-review-rebuttal-extension) - A browser extension for generating reviews and rebuttals in openreview, powered by ChatGPT.
+- [gpt2markdown](https://github.com/0xreeko/gpt2markdown) - A browser extension that exports your ChatGPT conversations to Markdown format.

 ## Other Externsions.
 - [chatgpt-vscode](https://github.com/mpociot/chatgpt-vscode) - A VSCode extension that allows you to use ChatGPT.